BOCOVO/undraw-js/README.md

 ## How to find illustration name ?

 Go to [undraw.co](https://undraw.co/illustrations) find illustration you need and copy its name

 ## Notes
 > Only the illustrations you add to your page are loaded.

+> Illustration not loaded ?
+Undraw is constantly evolving.
+If the illustration does not load, perhaps the version of undraw-js you are using is deployed before the creation of this illustration.
+To fix this, see if there is a version of undraw-js higher than the version you are using, if it is the last version you are using then wait for a new update.

->There are over 1300 illustrations that you can use
+> There are over 1300 illustrations that you can use